10 Breakfast Foods That Make You Sleepy

 The plague of refined carbohydrates strikes again!
 They may be sprinkled with things like blueberries and bran, but since they can contain up to 40 grams of the sweet stuff a pop, muffins are just as energy-draining (not to mention, waist-widening) as a bagel.
 If you wouldn't down three Butterfingers for breakfast you shouldn't be okay with eating it's sugar-equivalent in pastry form.

 Eat This Instead: If muffins are a must, get your hands on a pack of VitaTops.
 They come in a variety of flavors but the blueberry kind has 120 calories, 8 grams of sugar, and 5 grams of protein.
-Pair one with eggs (Psst: these 25 Healthy Egg Recipes to Stay Skinny are all delicious!) and a piece of fruit for an energizing morning meal.
+Pair one with eggs (Psst: these healthy egg recipes are all delicious!) and a piece of fruit for an energizing morning meal.

 If you're crashing before lunch, your sugary breakfast cereal could be the culprit.
 Seriously!
 Have you ever taken the time to learn what's actually in that cartoon character-clad box?
 It may surprise you to learn that the bulk of it is high-fructose corn syrup, sugar, and corn—essentially a carb-rich, energy-suck trifecta.

-Eat This Instead: Stay away from these 20 Worst “Good-For-You” Cereals and whip up a bowl of oatmeal with some cinnamon and chopped nuts instead.
+Eat This Instead: Stay away from these worst "healthy" cereals and whip up a bowl of oatmeal with some cinnamon and chopped nuts instead.

 Blend This Instead: When blending up your next morning sip, mix a half cup of your favorite fruit with a handful or two of kale or spinach, a tablespoon of chia seeds, unsweetened almond milk and a half-scoop of, protein power.
 The healthy fats and protein will help balance out the extreme levels of fructose.
 For even more delicious smoothie ideas, get your hand on Zero Belly Smoothies ASAP!